-After the detail ended, George was sent to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.
+It appears he became ill was sent to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

 The POWs were sent out on work details to cut wood for the POW kitchens.
 Meals on a daily basis consisted of 16 ounces of cooked rice, 4 ounces of vegetable oil, and sweet potato or corn.
 The POWs were forced to work in the fields from 7:00 in the morning until 5:00 in the evening.
 Most of the food they grew went to the Japanese not them.
 Other POWs worked in rice paddies.